elo-enterprises/k8s-tools/docs/demos/README.md

 # Wrapper target that's using the container.
-# This basically sets the container-build as a pre-req,
+# This sets the container-build as a pre-req, so that
-# so that within the body we can assume the base image exists.
+# within the body we can assume the base image exists.
 demo.dockerfile: docker.from.def/demo_dockerfile
 	# Working with the image directly, note the 'compose.mk' prefix.
 	docker image inspect compose.mk:demo_dockerfile > /dev/null